KonnerLester1015/ByteBox-Nexus/content/projects/Ceph Deployment.md

 {{< callout type="warning" >}}
   ***Note**:*
-If you have a lot of pools and users to make you can utilze a bash script that will create the pool, set the quota, and create the users with the correct permissions.
+If you have many pools and users to create, you can utilize a Bash script that will create the pools, set the quotas, and create the users with the correct permissions.
 Refer to [Bulk Create RBD Pools and Users](/ByteBox-Nexus/docs/ceph/bulk-create-rbd-pools-and-users/)
 {{< /callout >}}

 ## Prepare Client Machine